2025–26 Utah Utes women's basketball team

 The 2025–26 Utah Utes women's basketball team represented the University of Utah during the 2025–26 NCAA Division I women's basketball season.
-The Utes, led by second year head coach Gavin Petersen, play their home games at the Jon M. Huntsman Center and compete as second year members of the Big 12 Conference.
+The Utes, led by second-year head coach Gavin Petersen, played their home games at the Jon M. Huntsman Center and competed as second year members of the Big 12 Conference.

 Previous season

-The Utes finished the 2024–25 season 22–9, 13–5 in Big 12 play to finish in a 3-way tie for fourth place.
+The Utes finished the 2024–25 season 22–9, 13–5 in Big 12 play to finish in a three-way tie for fourth place.
 As the No. 6 seed in the Big 12 tournament, they lost in the second round to Texas Tech.
-They received an at-large bid to the NCAA women's tournament as a No. 8 seed in the Birmingham Region 2 where they lost in the first round to Indiana.
+They received an at-large bid to the NCAA women's tournament as a No. 8 seed in the Birmingham Region 2, where they lost in the first round to Indiana.